 Creating a successful brand involves many components.
-All communications that produce impressions matter and the most important is the name and logo.
+All communications that produce impressions matter, and the most important is the name and logo.
 This is why many call the development of these assets, “branding.”
 STIR has originated and remade many brand identities.
 Below are just a few of our success stories.

 A bespoke clothier by the name of Nas Laine makes world class garments, and needed a world-class identity to complete the look.

-As a true farmstead operation, and a leader in A2 milk production, Weber’s Farmstead needed a new identity to take their dairy products to market.
+As a true farmstead operation, and a leader in A2 milk production, Weber’s Farmstead needed a new identity to take its dairy products to market.
 This modern twist paid homage to the historic multigenerational company.

 Drexel Town Square